hrvthzslt/flask-structure/README.md

-# Flash project structure example shoot from the hip
+# Flask project structure example shoot from the hip

 Example for separating parts of a flask project for better maintainability and scalability.